 Being debt-free is fabulous.
 The freedom of never having to pay creditors is a far cry from the dread of opening a credit card statement.

-People who are debt-free developed certain habits and consistently implement those practices to ensure they never fall into the debt trap again.
-If you look at individuals who are debt-free, they share certain characteristics and habits.
+People who are debt-free have developed certain habits and consistently implement those practices to ensure they never fall into the debt trap again.
 If you’re serious about getting out of debt, these habits and traits are worth emulating.

 11 Habits of People Who Are Debt Free